Most Polluting Wood Burner Fuels Banned from 2021

-What does this news mean for owners of coal or wood burning stoves?
+What this means for coal or wood burning stove owners?

 It is important to note that the government is not banning wood or coal burning stoves but phasing out the use of polluting fuels.
 Homeowners living in Clean Air zones are already restricted in terms of the fuels they burn as they are not allowed to emit dense smoke from wood burning stoves or open fires, but the new regulations will make this a nationwide ban.

 Consultations are already underway to address the same concerns in Scotland and Wales as part of a revised air quality strategy.